How to get rid of a UTI fast and without drugs

 They discharged me and we had to drive a bit to find a 24-hour pharmacy for the pain meds, anti-nausea meds, and a urinary tract muscle relaxer that they sent me home with.

 There are definitely times to be thankful for doctors and pharmaceuticals…

 You all know how much I've written in the past about the pharmaceutical industry, and there are some rotten things going on there for sure (the many vaccine scams, the push for statins, etc.), but WOW, there are times when we can be really thankful for doctors and drugs.
 (As I've said before, the medical establishment is very good at acute care like emergency or surgical medicine, just NOT good at chronic care, and for sure not great about prevention or knowing the impact that real food, real fats, and natural remedies can have.)

 On the way there and while Kent was in filling the prescriptions, the pain came back!

-I started doing my breathing again and praying more, and tried not to panic since I was stuck in the van again and couldn't try much to get comfortable.
+I started doing my breathing again and praying more — I tried not to panic since I was stuck in the van again and couldn't try much to get comfortable.
 Next I felt something move inside me on the left side, just a little urnk.
 (Like that professional word?)
-I'm assuming a little stone moved just a touch, because although it was still hurting as Kent came back with the meds and a water so I could pop the meds quickly and hopefully get them to start working, within a few minutes, before they even could've done anything, the pain stopped again.
+I'm assuming a little stone moved just a touch, because although it was still hurting as Kent came back with the meds and some water, within a few minutes, before they even could've done anything, the pain stopped again.